Microsoft/azure-docs.pt-pt/articles/virtual-machines/troubleshooting/reset-password.md

 ---
-title: Como repor o Linux palavra-passe local em VMs do Azure | Documentos da Microsoft
+title: Como redefinir a senha local do Linux em VMs do Azure | Microsoft Docs
-description: Introduzir os passos para redefinir a senha de Linux local na VM do Azure
+description: Apresente as etapas para redefinir a senha local do Linux na VM do Azure
 services: virtual-machines-linux
 documentationcenter: ''
 author: Deland-Han